 For additional tips on how to draft your college admissions essays, please feel free to check out our other articles!

 We hope the above advice and explanations help answer some of the questions you might have about the transfer process.
-If you have further questions, please feel free to drop us a comment down below, email us at firstname.lastname@example.org, or reach out through our Contact Us page.
+If you have further questions, please feel free to drop us a comment down below, or contact us directly at firstname.lastname@example.org.